JohnMurray/busan/decisions/000-busan.md

 ## Choice

 Yeah...
 I'm going to build my own.
 I can do this, right?
 RIGHT?
-I mean, I'll just stat with some basic actors, write a scheduler, decide on a distribution strategy.
+I mean, I'll just start with some basic actors, write a scheduler, decide on a distribution strategy.
 Wait... speaking of strategies I also need some sort of spawn strategy for balancing actors on threads.
 Wait... do I need threads?
 What about async IO stuff :thinking: